Quasisymmetric geometry of Sierpinski carpet Julia sets

 Above all, the annulus $A$ has modulus not less than $m/N$.
 By Lemma \ref{modulus and separated}, $U_1$ and $U_2$ are relatively separated with the relative distance $\Delta(\partial U_1,\partial U_2)$ depending only on $m$ and $N$.
-By the arbitrariness of $U_1$ and $U_2$, the peripheral circles of the carpet Julia set are uniformly relatively separated.
-The proof is completed. \end{proof}
+By the arbitrariness of $U_1$ and $U_2$, the peripheral circles of the carpet Julia set are uniformly relatively separated. \end{proof}

 Note that the condition in Proposition \ref{separated} does not exclude the existence of parabolic points on the Julia set.
-Actually, the peripheral circles of the parabolic rational map appeared in Figure \ref{parabolic} are uniformly relatively separated.